willdelorm/code100/README.md

 ### Day 2: February 2, 2023

 Learned how JavaScript runtime allows us to run functions asynchronously to create rich applications on a JS's single-threaded language.

+### Day 3: February 3, 2023

+Learned about execution context in JavaScript engines, the creation and execution phases of these context and hoisting variables and functions.

+Completed CodeWars exercises focused on creating and iterating through arrays.